tetframework/Tonnikala/README.rst

 Pyramid integration
 -------------------

 Include `'tonnikala.pyramid'` into your config to enable Tonnikala.
-When included, tonnikala adds the following configuration directives:
+When included, Tonnikala adds the following configuration directives:

 ``add_tonnikala_extensions(*extensions)``
-    Registers tonnikala renderer for these template extensions.
+    Registers Tonnikala renderer for these template extensions.
 By default Tonnikala is not registered as a renderer for any extension.
     For example: ``config.add_tonnikala_extensions('.html', '.tk')`` would enable Tonnikala renderer for templates with either of these extensions.

 ``add_tonnikala_search_paths(*paths)``